juanmoo/bayer-ie/README.md

         * ```output_dir```: Directory where the JSON-encoded representations of PDFs are to be placed if ```data``` is a directory containing PDFs.
     * Optional Arguments
         * ```pool-workers```: In the case that the input data is a directory with PDFs, this option specifies the number of threads to be used simmultaneously to process the documents.
-        * ```exact-match```: This option specifies whether or not an exact-match method should be used to match the given annotations to the parsed documents.
+        * ```exact-match```: If this flag is provided, annotations will be matched to the parsed documents using an exact-comparison method.
 By default, this option is set to false and a Levenshtein Distance based fuzzy-matching method is used.
+        * ```no-exact-match```: This flag can be used to explicitly set the exact-match setting to False.

 Example usage:
 ```